Manishearth/manishearth.github.io/source/drafts/async.md

 ## Async I/O

-A core building block of this is Async I/O. I kind of glossed over it in the previous section, but with regular blocking I/O, the moment you do the operation your thread will not be allowed to run ("blocked") until the operation is done.
-This is perfect when working with OS threads, but if you have lightweight threads you instead want to replace the lightweight thread running on the OS thread with a different one.
+A core building block of this is Async I/O. As mentioned in the previous section, but with regular blocking I/O, the moment you do the operation your thread will not be allowed to run ("blocked") until the operation is done.
+This is perfect when working with OS threads (the OS scheduler does all the work for you!), but if you have lightweight threads you instead want to replace the lightweight thread running on the OS thread with a different one.

 Instead, you use non-blocking I/O, where the OS registers the thread's desire for I/O but immediately returns control to the thread before the I/O has completed.
 The thread needs to ask the